apache/maven-site/content/markdown/tools/mvnup.md

 - Automatic POM discovery and multi-module project support
 - Supports model version 4.0.0 (compatible to be built with Maven 3) and 4.1.0 (Maven 4 only)
 - Intelligent inference to remove redundant information in Maven 4.1.0+ models
+- Upgrade deprecated phase names to new Maven 4 phase names

 ### Plugin Compatibility & Upgrades